phamcongthuy/challenge/faqs.markdown

 * Efforts that not only produce positive results but are also focused on increasing local engagement and civic participation
 * A desire to test new strategies

+For inspiration, you can check out submissions from previous winners at the [My LA2050 Ideas Archive](https://archive.la2050.org/search/?keywords=winner)

 </details>